disha91100/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

     The query optimizer was able to locate an appropriate index to fetch the required records.

 ### Task 3 - Resolve a suboptimal query plan

+In this task you will Identify and resolve a suboptimal query plan by analyzing the execution plan, detecting performance issues

 1. Copy and paste the code below into a **New query window.**